lmmx/polars-expr-hopper/docs/api/index.md

 # API Reference

-Welcome to the API Reference for **polars-filter-hopper**!
+Welcome to the API Reference for **polars-expr-hopper**!

-Below, you'll find documentation for the library’s primary modules and classes.
-These pages are generated from the source code and include details on function signatures, class methods, and parameters used throughout the project.
-If you're looking for a deeper understanding of how **polars-filter-hopper** retrieves and filters GitHub data using Polars, you’ve come to the right place.

-Use the navigation panel on the left to explore each module.
-You’ll see how to:
-- Initialize and configure an `Inventory` for GitHub repositories,
-- Apply filters using Polars expressions or DSL syntax (`{column}.str.startswith("foo")`),
-- Recursively list and inspect files in repos,
-- Cache results to speed up repeated calls,
-- And more!
+Since **polars-expr-hopper** is a single-module project, all functionality is contained in `polars_hopper/__init__.py`.
+In this reference, you’ll find details on the library’s main plugin class (`HopperPlugin`), which attaches a “hopper” of Polars expressions (`pl.Expr`) to each `DataFrame` under the `.hopper` namespace.
+These expressions can be automatically applied as soon as their required columns appear.

+You’ll see method signatures, class methods, and parameters that let you:

+- Add expressions (e.g., `df.hopper.add_filter(pl.col("age") > 18)`)
+- Check which columns are missing and skip or apply expressions dynamically
+- Optionally serialize expressions to JSON/binary for Parquet round-trip (if needed)

-If you’re new to the project, start with the main [Get Started](../get_started.md) guide to see installation instructions and CLI usage examples.
-After that, you can return here for a thorough, module-by-module breakdown of the **polars-filter-hopper** codebase.
+If you’re new to the project, you might start with the main [Get Started](../get_started.md) guide or the README to see basic usage and installation steps.
+Then come back here for a thorough look at the plugin’s APIs.

+::: polars_hopper